 To understand the effect of the inconsistency in data on the decay rate distributions, we have derived the $\btopilnu$ decay rate distributions using the form-factors extracted only from the LCSR and lattice inputs as discussed above.
 Armed with the 22 data points from lattice and LCSR we carry out two fits.
 The first one is with the BSZ (Bharucha, Straub, Zwicky)~\cite{Straub:2015ica} expansion for the form factors.
 The advantage in using such a series is that the kinematic constraint $f_+(0)=f_0(0)$ is manifest in the way the series is constructed and one need not take care of the same as an extra constraint while fitting.
 Note that we use the synthetic data provided by the authors wherever we can, in order to minimize the bias from parametrization while using the whole fit-information from the authors.

-To find a stable and conservative estimate of the uncertainties of the form-factors, we truncate the series at different orders, starting from 1 to 5 for both $f_+$ and $f_0$ and carry out a model selection procedure incorporating both AIC and AIC${_c}$\footnote{The details about these procedures can be found in our previous articles~\cite{Bhattacharya:2019dot,Biswas:2020uaq}.}.
-We conclude that the optimal description of the synthetic data is obtained when both $f_0$ and $f_+$ are truncated at $N=4$.
+To find a stable and conservative estimate of the uncertainties of the form-factors, we truncate the series at different orders, starting from 0 to 4 for both $f_+$ and $f_0$ and carry out a model selection procedure incorporating both AIC and AIC${_c}$\footnote{The details about these procedures can be found in our previous articles~\cite{Bhattacharya:2019dot,Biswas:2020uaq}.}.
+We conclude that the optimal description of the synthetic data is obtained when both $f_0$ and $f_+$ are truncated at $N=3$.